parvdave/lingwiz-ios/README.md

-# Coming Soon: Building an interesting language tool for iOS devices.
+# Coming Soon: An interesting language tool for iOS devices.